 Restorative School Practices

-Lack of engagement is a critical risk factor in the school-to-prison pipeline that can be countered with Restorative School Practices.
-In Maine, schools are just beginning to implement Restorative School Practices and are already seeing the effectiveness of this approach and significant and even dramatic decreases in discipline measures, resulting in a marked decrease in the numbers of office referrals, suspensions and expulsions.
-Initial data from schools that RJP has worked with have shown that detentions were reduced by as much as 58%, suspensions by 63% and other serious offenses by as much as 69%.
+Lack of engagement is a critical risk factor in the school-to-prison pipeline that can be countered with restorative school practices.
+In Maine and nationwide, schools that implement restorative school practices are seeing the effectiveness of this approach with significant decreases in discipline measures, resulting in a marked decrease in the numbers of office referrals, suspensions and expulsions.